notomo/deno_sqlite_schema/README.md

   createdAt TEXT NOT NULL DEFAULT CURRENT_TIMESTAMP
 );

+CREATE TRIGGER IF NOT EXISTS issueCheck
+BEFORE INSERT ON issue
+BEGIN
+  SELECT RAISE(FAIL, 'error')
+  FROM issue
+  WHERE title = 'invalid';
+END;

 CREATE INDEX IF NOT EXISTS issue_createdAt ON issue(createdAt);

 CREATE VIEW IF NOT EXISTS describedIssue